WildGums/Orc.CrashReporting/README.md

 ======================

 This library is used to:
-- catch unhandled exceptions
+- Catch unhandled exceptions
-- prepare a support package (optional)
+- Prepare a support package (optional)
-- send the crash report to the support team (optional)
+- Send the crash report to the support team (optional)

+This library is available on NuGet.

 Features
 ----------